flectra-hq/documentation-user/content/administration/install/deploy.rst

 .. example::
    Say Flectra has been installed via the **source**.
-The two git repositories for Community and Enterprise have been cloned in :file:`/opt/flectra/community` and :file:`/opt/flectra/enterprise` respectively and the :option:`--addons-path <flectra-bin --addons-path>` is ``'/opt/flectra/community/flectra/addons,/opt/flectra/community/addons,/opt/flectra/enterprise'``.
+The two git repositories for Community and Professional have been cloned in :file:`/opt/flectra/community` and :file:`/opt/flectra/professional` respectively and the :option:`--addons-path <flectra-bin --addons-path>` is ``'/opt/flectra/community/flectra/addons,/opt/flectra/community/addons,/opt/flectra/professional'``.

    Using the above NGINX (https) configuration, the following location block should be added to serve static files via NGINX.